Disk utilization thresholds for server monitors

 3. In the Add Threshold Profile form, select the monitor type as Server Monitor and give it a display name for identification purposes.

-4. From the drop-down, select either Disk Utilization Threshold if you want to set a value for the entire disk or Partition Disk Utilization Threshold if you want to set a common threshold value for all partitions.
+4. From the drop-down, select either Disk Utilization Threshold if you want to set a value for the entire disk or Partition Disk Utilization Threshold if you want to set threshold values for a specific disk partition.

 5. Save your changes.